 BAFANG MID DRIVE FEATURES

-- Pedal assist can be set to 5 or 9 power levels.
+- Pedal assist has 9 power levels.
 Depending on your fitness and the terrain – you decide how much power you want.

-- Throttle provides 100% power at every pedal assist level including 0 and overrides pedal assist when you need it.
+- Throttle provides 100% power in pedal assist levels 1 through 9 and overrides pedal assist when you need it.